Stencyl/stencylpedia/chapter-9/atlases.md

 Although most games probably won't require too many atlases, [large, intensive games](http://community.stencyl.com/index.php/topic,30809.0.html) could possibly require hundreds.
 Keep your atlases and resources named and organized in a logical fashion to make things easier on yourself.

-## Reference

-(Cover the whole UI - leave this part for later)
+### Add a Loading Scene
+Sometimes, you'll find that if you're loading a lot of resources, atlas loading can take some time.
+In order to prevent an awkward pause with a black screen, consider switching to an intermediate scene with a "loading" graphic and then switching to the desired scene after that.

 ## FAQ

-### Is there a limit to how many resources can go into an atlas?
+**Is there a limit to how many resources can go into an atlas?**

 Nope.

-### Is there a performance penalty for having too many atlases?
+**Is there a performance penalty for having too many atlases?**

 No. The only disadvantage is that it becomes harder for you (the creator) to keep track.

-### Is there a way to load/unload an atlas during a scene?
+**Is there a way to load/unload an atlas during a scene?**

 No.

-### Are atlases actually stored in one big, combined image?
+**Are atlases actually stored in one big, combined image?**

 Not anymore.
 They were in the past but that no longer is the case.

-### What platforms do atlases apply to?
+**What platforms do atlases apply to?**

 iOS, Android, Windows, Mac and Linux.

+**Why does Stencyl say my resources are bigger than they are?**

+The images in your resources folder are likely compressed, but images are decompressed before being stored into memory.
+The numbers you see in the atlases manager represent how much space your resources take up in memory, not the file system. **No amount of image compression will reduce your game's memory usage.**

+**I'm not able to toggle unbind my atlases to scenes and they appear grayed out**

+You either need to enable atlas binding for the scenes in question (this can be done for *all* scenes at once from the Preferences page in Atlses) or disable "Include in all Scenes" for the atlases in question.
+Both of these can be accomplished from the Scenes page of Atlases.

 ## Challenge: Making a Preloader

 At the time of writing, Stencyl doesn't support preloaders on mobile and desktop platforms.
 For some games, this may generate an awkward pause at the start.
 Let's create a preloader from scratch using what we know.

-* Tell all atlases not to initially load besides the main atlas.
+* Tell all atlases not to initially load, aside from your main atlas.
 * Make the first scene show a loading graphic of your choice (bonus points if it's animated or moves across the screen to give the semblance of progress).
 * Load the atlases you need.
 * Then, switch to the "real" first scene.